praveenbalijepalli/ML-Zoomcamp2022-Capstone-Project/Readme.md

       Comment:     import tflite_runtime.interpreter as tflite  and
       Uncomment:   import tensorflow.lite as tflite
       ```
-      Save the changes in the file.
+      Save the changes to the file.